glennmckechnie/weewx-WXgraphic/README.md

 /******************************************************************************/
 function write_custom() {
 ```
+See the commit - [adjust write_custom x, y to suit image with new fonts](https://github.com/glennmckechnie/weewx-WXgraphic/commit/d8049e759b6a3bbfa8593e9d05f8e5514c80787e) for an actual example of changing color and position settings in that above function.

 ## Font examples

 The following fonts are include in the installation.
-No layout co-ordinates have been changed although some could be!
-It is a showcase only.
+Some layout co-ordinates (the worst!) have been changed to suit the eye.

 ![banner_big-none.png](skins/WXgraphic/examples/banner_big-none.png) none (uses the GD inbuilt default)
 ![banner_big-OpenSans-Bold.png](skins/WXgraphic/examples/banner_big-OpenSans-Bold.png) OpenSans-Bold.tff